Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 - [Example 3](https://arneshkumar.github.io/arneshbluestamp/)

 -->
-# Starter Project
+# Starter Project with Schematics

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RBPeF8CwQ9M?si=p3Z9HswpC9CesJ2L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   Hi, I am Sruthi.
 I did the Bluestamp Arduino Starter Project.
 There are two parts to my project, the input which is the photocell, and the output which is the LED light.
 The photocell is a sensor that can assist you to detect simple light ranges.
 In my project, I have used the photocell to sense if light is being blocked.
 If you are blocking the light by placing your finger on top of the photocell, then the LED light will light up.

   Photocells are resistors that change its resistive value (in ohms Ω) depending on how much light is shining onto the squiggly face(**See Figure 1**).
 Each photocell sensor will act a little differently than the other, even if they are from the same batch.
 So you can expect to only be able to determine basic light changes.
 As I have mentioned before, photocell's resistance changes as the face is exposed to more light.
 When it is dark, the sensor looks like an large resistor up to 10MΩ(mega ohms), as the light level increases, the resistance goes down to a couple hundred.
 That’s why in my project, I have used the photo cell to sense if any light is being blocked.

+<img src="light_photocell-diagram.png" alt="Figure 1 - Diagram of a photocell with labels." width="450" height="300">

+Figure 1 - Parts of a Photocell.

   In my project, I wanted to light an external LED using the photocell.
 To do this, I connected one end of the resistor to the digital pin correspondent to the LED_BUILTIN constant.
 Then, I connected the positive(longer) leg of the LED to the other end of the resistor.
 I also connected the negative(shorter) leg of the LED to the GND(**See Figure 2**).

+<img src="Circut_of_LED_connection.png" alt="Figure 2 - Diagram of a circut with LED connection." width="550" height="300">

+Figure 2 - Circut of an LED connection.

   I wanted to program the LED to only light up when your finger touches the photosensor.
 To do this, I got the average value of the photocell when your finger is touching it.
 Then I created a condition.
 Only when the photocell reading is less than average value of the photocell reading, the LED will light up.

-# Schematics
-<img src="light_photocell-diagram.png" alt="Figure 1 - Diagram of a photocell with labels." width="450" height="300">

-Figure 1 - Parts of a Photocell.

-<img src="Circut_of_LED_connection.png" alt="Figure 2 - Diagram of a circut with LED connection." width="550" height="300">

-Figure 2 - Circut of an LED connection.

 # Code
 ```
 int photocellPin = 0;
 int photocellReading;